✨🎤 The CyberCup Show returns on 13 February 2026!

 • Wi-Fi or Ethernet depending on available infrastructure

-• Automatic content and leaderboard sync
+• Automatic content synchronisation and leaderboards

-• 3-Minute Sessions compatible with breaks
+• 3-minute Sessions compatible with breaks

 • Local Leaderboard resettable at each site

-Multi-site Tour Model
+Multi-Site Tour Model

 Rotation Organisation